 If RepRisk reports that a company has met or exceeded an RRI indicator of 75, the company will be removed from the index.
 It will be considered for reinstatement only when it satisfies all the eligibility criteria and its RRI score has remained below 75 on all days since the previous year’s rebalancing date.

-Trucost, part of S&P Global, is a leader in carbon and environmental data and risk analysis.
-Trucost assesses risks relating to climate change, natural resource constraints, and broader environmental, social, and governance factors.
+S&P Global Trucost is a leader in carbon and environmental data and risk analysis.
+S&P Global Trucost assesses risks relating to climate change, natural resource constraints, and broader environmental, social, and governance factors.

-Trucost sheds light on the environmental performance of 14,000 companies, representing 99% of global market capitalization, through a four-step research process.
-For more details, read Trucost’s methodology.
+S&P Global Trucost sheds light on the environmental performance of 14,000 companies, representing 99% of global market capitalization, through a four-step research process.
+For more details, read S&P Global Trucost’s methodology.

 Learn more about our ESG indices, services, and solutions.